 The registration fee for Scopus indexed Journal Publication (online) will be USD 75* more in all categories as mentioned in fee details above.

 The papers can be submitted in SRD template (from Humanities and Social Science) and IJITEE template (from scientific, Engineering and Computational Management).
 To download paper template please go to Downloads link.
-Once your paper is accepted, the camera ready paper* has strictly to be submitted in .doc or .docx file only along with registration fee receipt and filled Copyright Transfer form duly signed by any of the author of concerned paper.
+Once your paper is accepted, the camera ready paper* has strictly to be submitted in .doc or .docx file only along with registration fee receipt and filled Copyright Transfer form duly signed by any of the authors of concerned paper.